Controlla/conekta-cashier/readme.md

 <a href="https://packagist.org/packages/Controlla/conekta-cashier"><img src="https://img.shields.io/packagist/l/controlla/conekta-cashier" alt="License"></a>
 </p>

-Port of Stripe [Laravel Cashier](https://github.com/laravel/cashier) to Conekta
+Port of Conekta [Laravel Cashier](https://github.com/laravel/cashier) to Conekta

 Please note the latest version of Laravel Cashier supports Laravel 5+, if you are looking for the Laravel 4 implementation see the [1.0](https://github.com/dinkbit/conekta-cashier/tree/1.0) branch.